royludo/SFBIStats/README.md

 ## 2. USAGE

 We highly recommend to use the [conda environment manager](http://conda.pydata.org/docs/) to install and use this project.
+Not only does it provide a clean environment to work in, it also makes it really easy to install all the necessary packages.

 ### 2.1 Setup

-The following procedures assume you have already installed conda.
+The following procedure assumes you have already installed conda.
-If you don't, here is the [miniconda download page](http://conda.pydata.org/miniconda.html).
+If not, here is the [miniconda download page](http://conda.pydata.org/miniconda.html).

 #### 2.1.1 Create the virtual environment

-Make use of the provided environment definition file `env.yml`
+Make use of the provided environment definition file `env.yml`.

 ```bash
 wget https://raw.githubusercontent.com/royludo/SFBIStats/master/env.yml